Level/abstract-leveldown/UPGRADING.md

 ## v4

-#### `testCommon` parameter defaults
+#### default `testCommon` parameter

-The `testCommon` variable will now default to `testCommon.js` in `abstract-leveldown`.
-Unless your implementation needs a modified version, you can just omit the parameter.
+The `testCommon` parameter will now default to `abstract-leveldown/testCommon.js`.
+You can omit this parameter, unless your implementation needs a custom version.

-For instance, `leveldown` requires `testCommon.js` directly from `abstract-leveldown` and passes it in as a parameter, which makes for unnecessary boiler plate.

 If your code today looks something like: